 - If your identity has been stolen, follow this link to file a report.

-- Follow this link to report cyber crime.
+- Follow this link to learn about ways to report cybercrime.

 This page was produced by Georgia Watch under award #2016-XV-GX-K004, awarded by the Office for Victims of Crime, Office of Justice Programs, U.S. Department of Justice.
 The opinions, findings, and conclusions or recommendations expressed on this page are those of the contributors and do not necessarily represent the official position or policies of the U.S. Department of Justice.